 Department for Levelling Up, Housing and Communities

-Cities and regions across England are in the process of preparing/submitting bids for the Levelling Up Fund, which awards money to projects like improving town centres, investing in green architecture, building community resources, and many more.
+Across the United Kingdom, there are levelling up and community investment funds, provided by the UK government.
+They are created with the intention to fund projects like social housing, improving town centres, investing in green architecture, building community resources, and many more.
 Some awards have been made but it’ll likely be years before we can fully assess the effects.

-While we wait to see what outcomes the government’s programme has, let’s take a look at some places in the UK that have worked with their communities to reduce inequality and improve living standards for everyone.
+Let’s take a look at some places in the UK that have worked with their local communities to reduce inequality and improve living standards for everyone.

 London Borough of Southwark